Augustus De Morgan: Logic

 De Morgan's first work on logic, First Notions of Logic (1839), is pedagogical, introducing students to the necessary logic to study Euclid's Elements.

-De Morgan's first research paper on logic, "On the structure of the syllogism" (1846), describing a mathematical system for Aristotlean syllogism, arguably marks the beginning of so-called mathematical logic.
+De Morgan's first research paper on logic, "On the structure of the syllogism" (1846), describing a mathematical system for Aristotelian syllogism, arguably marks the beginning of so-called mathematical logic.
 (Note: Note that Leibniz's writings on the calculus ratiocinator predate De Morgan by a century but remained unpublished until 1901.
 A similar but ultimately unsuccessful effort to define a mathematical system of logic by Johann Heinrich Lambert, Georg Jonathan von Holland, and Gottfried Ploucquet remained unpublished correspondences.)

 Perhaps De Morgan's best known work, Formal Logic, or the Calculus of Inference, Necessary and Probable was published in 1847 in the same week (by arrangement) as George Boole's Mathematical Analysis of Logic.
 The book is primarily a reissue of his paper "On the structure of the syllogism" (1846) but also includes his earlier book, First Notions of Logic (1839), chapters on fallacies and probability, and the details of his dispute with the Scottish philosopher Sir William Hamilton.

 De Morgan continued his research on logic in a series of papers, most notably "On the syllogism, No. IV" (1860), which introduced the logic of relations.
 De Morgan synthesizes much of this work in his book Syllabus of a Proposed System of Logic (1860).